 Campus-Wide Commencement Ceremony

 Tickets are required for the campus-wide ceremony.
 Please see the Commencement Website for more information.

 A James Clark School of Engineering Commencement Ceremony

 Tickets are NOT required for the individual school ceremony.
 This is also the ceremony where your name will be called, and you will process across a stage.
 Please see the Clark School Commencement Website for more information.

 Commencement regalia must be purchased from the University Book Center by the stated deadline.
 For all other information concerning tickets, parking, etc., please refer to the main Commencement Website.

 Graduates are encouraged to register and remain active with the Telecommunications Students and Alumni Network (TSAN).
 The University of Maryland Alumni Association will also reach out to graduates with information relevant to alumni.

-Diplomas will be mailed approximately 8-10 weeks after commencement.
-Diploma status can be checked online through Testudo at Diploma Status.
+Diplomas will be mailed several weeks after commencement.
+Diploma status can be checked online through Testudo.
 All inquiries should be directed to the Diploma Office at 301-314-8270 or email@example.com.

 Master's degrees are posted to student records approximately two weeks after commencement.
 Students may then request an official transcript that verifies the degree has been conferred.
 Students needing additional verification of their degrees should contact the Program Office for assistance.
 The Program Office may only provide verification if all degree requirements have been fulfilled and no pending issues remain.